omindio/laravel-boilerplate/README.md

-# Laravel DDD & CQRS principles
+# Laravel boilerplate with DDD & CQRS principles

 > [!IMPORTANT]
 > Be sure you have installed _docker_ and _vscode_.